HebCelt Fest 2013

 Wednesday 24th: Goodbye Stornoway

+Time enough before the ferry for one for the road in McNeill’s.
+I’m having Deja Vu from last year, as neither McNeill’s, Cromwell Street or the weather have changed.
 Actually, I couldn’t wait for McNeill’s to open, So I headed to The Criterion instead.

-If memory (my computer’s memory that is) serves, I did get more lx tape, my CAT boots no longer hurt my feet (I have a backup pair of combat boots), I forgot to order more spanners and left my SVGA cable at home.
+If memory serves, I did get more lx tape, my boots no longer hurt my feet, I forgot to order more spanners and left my SVGA cable at home.
 My involvement in Permaculture helped negate the need for a gym membership.
-However, I have no desire to give up hangovers.
-Not just yet.
+Needless to say: I also had my fill of Churros & Chocolate.

 Time to find more gigs…